directdemocracy-vote/doc/trust.md

     description: signature of the trust by the truster
     type: string
     contentEncoding: base64
-  edited:
+  published:
-    description: date of the last modification or creation of the trust
+    description: date of publication of the trust
     type: string
     format: date-time
   citizen: